cta-observatory/ctapipe/docs/developer-guide/maintainer-info.rst

 #.
 The PyPI upload will be done automatically by GitHub Actions.

-#. conda packages are built by conda-forge, the recipe is maintained here: https://github.com/conda-forge/ctapipe-feedstock/
+#. conda packages are built by conda-forge, the recipe is maintained here: https://github.com/conda-forge/ctapipe-feedstock/.
-   A pull request to update the recipe should be opened automatically by a conda-forge bot when a new version is published to PyPi.
+   A pull request to update the recipe should be opened automatically by a conda-forge bot when a new version is published to PyPI.
 This can take a couple of hours.
    You can make it manually to speed things up.